 1 The analysis for this report was completed in October 2020.

-We analyse ten different criteria of governance under four categories that cover the key enabling factors for effective climate action.
+We analyse a number of different criteria of governance under four categories that cover the key enabling factors for effective climate action.
 We give each a rating as outlined above (very poor - poor - neutral - acceptable - advanced).
-For more detail on the methodology click the link below.
+The methodology framework used for this South Africa assessment is here.
+For more detail on our methodology in general, click the link below.

 Ratings and Recommendations

 The following section outlines the results of the analysis for each of the different categories and criteria as well as our recommendations for each category of governance.